Christian Klein

 Christian Klein (born 1980) is a German business executive.
-He is the current CEO of SAP SE.
-Following the departure of co-CEO Jennifer Morgan, SAP SE returned to a sole CEO model.
+He is the CEO of SAP SE.

 Career

 Klein started his career at SAP in 1999 as a student.
 Since October 2019, both Christian Klein and Jennifer Morgan were co-CEOs of SAP SE.
 However on April 30, 2020, Morgan stepped down from her position as co-CEO, leaving Klein as sole CEO.
-In 2024, SAP’s board extended Klein’s contract for a further three years to the end of 2028.
+In 2024, SAP’s board extended Klein's contract for a further three years to the end of 2028.

 Klein is also a member of the Executive Board of SAP.